kavia-common/live-qr-code-scanner-and-data-forwarder-27728-27738/qr_code_processing_backend/README.md

 - A local webcam (or virtual camera device)
 - Internet access for calling external API and webhook (default: httpbin.org)
 - For pyzbar decoder (optional): system library libzbar must be installed (e.g., Debian/Ubuntu: `sudo apt-get update && sudo apt-get install -y libzbar0`)
+- For ZXing-C++ decoder (optional): Python bindings for zxing-cpp must be installed.
+We prefer the official `zxing-cpp` package when wheels are available for your platform.
+If not available, try `zxing-cpp-python`.

+### ZXing-C++ installation notes

+- Preferred: `pip install zxing-cpp` (official bindings).
+Check PyPI for supported platforms/wheels.
+- Alternative (if the above has no wheel for your platform): `pip install zxing-cpp-python`
+- If neither provides a wheel for your OS/arch/Python version, compilation from source may be required (not covered here).
+In such cases, keep `use_zxingcpp=false` or select a different decoder.

+Both ZXing-C++ bindings are optional at runtime.
+The API will silently skip ZXing if the module is not present.

 ## Setup